About Green Light Lincoln

-“Green Light Lincoln” is an initiative being undertaken by the City of Lincoln Traffic Engineering Division to improve traffic flow and traffic safety city wide.
-The focus of the effort is improvement of the overall traffic management system.
-Through prioritization and implementation of several key components of the Traffic Management Master Plan the impact of this initiative will be realized by motorists in every corner of the community.
+“Green Light Lincoln” is an initiative by the City of Lincoln Traffic Engineering Division to improve traffic flow and traffic safety citywide.
+The focus is to improve the safety and efficiency of the overall traffic management system.
+Motorists in every corner of the community will see reduced congestion and ease of travel due to prioritization and implementation of several key components of the Traffic Management Master Plan.

 New Intersection Detection Systems

-The City has begun using more advanced technology in replacing these inductive loops, using cameras and radar detection equipment, along with placing all inductive loops under newly poured concrete and no longer allowing them to be sawcut into the concrete.
+The City has begun using more advanced technology, using cameras and radar detection equipment, along with placing all inductive loops under newly poured concrete.
+We no longer allow inductive loops to be sawcut into the concrete.

 New Signal Displays and Signal Phasing Alternatives

-The City will reevaluate the use and installation of protected left turn movements, and when those movements will be served to better accommodate flow for oncoming traffic.
-Cycle lengths (the time from the start of green on your street until your green starts again) will be evaluated to better clear the left turn movements.
+The City will reevaluate the use and installation of protected left-turn movements (solid green left-turn arrows), and when those movements will be served to better accommodate flow for oncoming traffic.
+Cycle lengths (the time from the start of green on your street until your green starts again) will be evaluated to better clear the left-turn movements.
 Flashing Yellow Arrows, which are becoming the new nationwide standard, will be used more frequently.

 Intelligent Transportation Systems (ITS) Deployment